Your Full Marathon Training Plan - 16 & 20 Weeks

 For those looking to improve speed and beat a previous marathon time, you’ll want to integrate tempo runs (also known as threshold runs).
 These are runs where you boost your speed or energy output, pushing yourself harder to improve your body’s capabilities.
 One way to do this is to set your running tempo to around 80-90% of your maximum heart rate - which is where your lactate threshold usually falls.
 This will be much faster than the pace you run the actual marathon, but is a great way to enhance your fitness levels.
 It works by helping to boost your lactate threshold and helps your body to become more efficient at clearing the by-products of lactate production which cause fatigue.

-The free PureGym 20 week marathon training plan
+Download our free PureGym marathon training plans

 - Speed runs

 The plan requires a base level of running fitness, so if you're completely new we suggest checking out our guides to training for a 5k or running a 10k before picking up with this plan.
 Likewise, a safe starting point could also be our 13 week half marathon training plan, before you immediately start on a full marathon.

 The plan also includes rest days.
 These are very important - don’t be tempted to skip these.
 You need to allow your joints time to recover and your muscles time to heal and strengthen.
 If you still want to stay active on these days, maybe consider some yoga or light stretching to work on your flexibility or mobility without impacting on your overall recovery.
 Find out more about rest days with our ‘why rest days are important’ article.